peterkracik/nestjs-server-sent-events/README.md

    ```

    The server will run on `http://localhost:3000`.

-2. Open the frontend example:

-   Open the `index.html` file located in the `app` folder in a web browser.
-You can specify a user ID using a query parameter (e.g., `index.html?user=1`).
+   Provide a query parameter `user` to the frontend to specify the user ID.
+For example, `http://localhost:3000/?user=1`.

 ## Endpoints

-### POST /notifications
+### POST /api/notifications

 -   **Description**: Receives a new notification and adds it to the store.
 -   **Request Body**: